She Loves Me: Productions

-Original Broadway production
+Broadway debut

 The musical premiered on Broadway on April 23, 1963, at the Eugene O'Neill Theatre not long after the settlement of the four-month-long 1962–1963 New York City newspaper strike.
 Nevertheless, the show managed to run for 302 performances.
 The musical was directed by Harold Prince and choreographed by Carol Haney, with the cast that featured Daniel Massey as Georg Nowack, Barbara Cook as Amalia Balash, Barbara Baxley as Ilona Ritter, Jack Cassidy as Stephen Kodaly, Nathaniel Frey as Ladislav Sipos, Ralph Williams as Arpad Laszlo, and Ludwig Donath as Mr. Maraczek.
 The romantic, old fashioned show was short on big song and dance numbers, and the Eugene O'Neill Theatre was too small to generate a big profit.
-An original cast recording was released by MGM Records and subsequently re-released on CD on the Polydor label in 1987.
+A two-record original cast recording was released by MGM Records and subsequently re-released on CD on the Polydor label in 1987.

-West End production
+1964 West End

 The West End production opened on April 29, 1964, at the Lyric Theatre, where it ran for 189 performances.
 The cast included Gary Raymond, Rita Moreno, Anne Rogers and Gary Miller.
 A London cast recording was released by Angel Records.

+Faded From View

+After the original Broadway production it was 30 years before a major revival.
+Critic Arthur Dorman, in a review of a production in 2019, says that it was overshadowed by the big Broadway productions of that time.
+"But," he says, "a small group of fans kept a flame going for She Loves Me, which was further flamed when the original Amalia, Barbara Cook, became a staple of cabarets and concert stages and made "Vanilla Ice Cream" one of her signature performance pieces."
+Cook began her concert career on January 26, 1975 in Carnegie Hall.
+The concert included three songs from She Loves Me, but the New York Times review doesn’t name them.

-First Broadway revival
+1993 Broadway revival

 The Roundabout Theatre Company produced a Broadway revival, directed by Scott Ellis and choreographed by Rob Marshall (assisted by his sister Kathleen).
 It opened on June 10, 1993, at the Criterion Center Stage Right and transferred on September 28, 1993, to the Brooks Atkinson Theatre, closing on June 19, 1994, after a total of 354 performances and 42 previews.
 The cast included Boyd Gaines as Georg, Judy Kuhn (replaced by Diane Fratantoni when the show transferred) as Amalia, Sally Mayes as Ilona, Howard McGillin as Kodaly, Lee Wilkof as Ladislav, Brad Kane as Arpad, and Louis Zorich as Mr. Maraczek.
-A revival cast recording was released by Varèse Sarabande.
+A revival cast recording was released by Varèse Sarabande, featuring Fratantoni as Amalia.
 The production was conducted by David Loud.

 The West End revival, also directed by Ellis and choreographed by Marshall, opened on July 12, 1994, at the Savoy Theatre, where it ran for one year.
 The cast included John Gordon Sinclair as Georg, Ruthie Henshall as Amalia, and Tracie Bennett as Ilona.
 A revival cast recording was released on the First Night label.